phenosense-ciat/Module-image/SFTP/README.md

 # Create a carpet for Read o write files

-In the terminal of ubuntu put the next line code: for example in the folder var is create a folder named www
+1. In the terminal of ubuntu put the next line code: for example in the folder var is create a folder named www
 ```
 sudo mkdir /var/www
 [sudo] password for ubuntu:
 ```
-The next gives permission of user for edit, read, write files.
+2. The next gives permission of user for edit, read, write files.
 For example here of the folder /var/www put the user 'ubuntu' like the user that can modify the folder.
 Otherwise the user will be 'root'
 ```
 sudo chown -R ubuntu:ubuntu /var/www
 ```
-After we can check the permissions folder is for 'ubuntu'
+3. After we can check the permissions folder is for 'ubuntu'
 ```
 ls -ld /var/www
 drwxrwxrwx 2 ubuntu ubuntu 4096 Apr 26 10:40 /var/www
 ```
-## Segundo intento exitoso
+## Another direction of remotepath for server

 The reader can to think that is capable create other directory for save, write and read the files in the transfer SFTP server.
 Well here there is other way of set the remote path of sftp server